rubyworks/facets/README.md

 developers.
 Fortunately nearly all utilized works were copyrighted under the same open licenses, the Ruby License or the more liberal BSD and MIT licenses.
 In the one or two exceptions the copyright notice has been included with the source code.
+We have since recceived permission from the various authors to normalize the licensing to a single license.
+For this purpose we have choosen the BSD 2 Clause License.
+This is the license Ruby itself now uses, so it seemed the most appropriate choice.
-Any code file not specifically labeled othewise shall fall under the current Ruby License (which is BSD 2-clause).
+It is also almost identical to the MIT license.
+Any code file not specifically labeled othewise shall fall under the this license (which is BSD 2-clause).

 In all cases, every effort has been made to give credit where credit is due.
 You will find these acknowledgments embedded in the source code.
 You can see them in "CREDIT:" and/or "@author" lines.
 Also see the [Contibutors page](https://github.com/rubyworks/facets/wiki/Contributors) on the Wiki for a list of all contributing Rubyists.
-If anyone is missing from the list, please let us know so we can correct right away.
+If anyone is missing from the list, please let us know so we can correct.
 Thanks.

 This collection was put together by, and much of it written by [trans](https://github.com/trans).
 If need be, he can be reached via email at transfire at gmail.com.